books

 -Commercial Support

 Outside of Great Bridge and Red Hat, there are many companies that provide consulting services to the PostgreSQL community.
-The ...
+The following is a small list of ...

 -Community Support

 The PostgreSQL community provides active support to users of PostgreSQL via a number of mailing lists.
-There are several user mailing ...
+There are several user mailing lists that you can ...

 -PostgreSQL Feature Set